Can You Sue Workers’ Compensation for Emotional Distress?

 Are you suffering from emotional distress after an accident at work?
 If so, you should discuss your legal rights with a lawyer promptly.
 The sooner you contact an attorney, the sooner your lawyer can begin working on your case.

-To schedule a free consultation with a Florida workers’ compensation lawyer at Colling, Gilbert, Wright & Carter, call 800-766-1000 or tell us how we can reach you online now.
+To schedule a free consultation with a Florida workers’ compensation lawyer at Colling Gilbert Wright, call 800-766-1000 or tell us how we can reach you online now.